MickHarrigan/uhdrtz-rust/docs/sdd/sdd.md

 This section will cover all of the user interactions with the UHDRTZ system.
 It will also cover the user interface and how to use it.

 ## Operational Scenario(s)

-This will be an in-depth instructional manual for getting the High- Definition Real Time Zoetrope system up and running.
+This will be an in-depth instructional manual for getting the system up and running.

 ### Whats Included & Whats Needed

 The following list are all item that will be included in the UHDRTZ kit.
 This section will also cover what will be needed during the installation process.

-- INCLUDED
+Included

 - Mini PC

 - AC Power Cable

 - 4K USB-C Camera

 - USB-A to USB-C Cable

 - Micro USB to USB-A Cable

 - Crank Housing

 - Arduino

 - Rotary Encoder

-- Suggested items for setup
+Suggested items for setup

 - Level

 - Tape

 - USB Keyboard & Mouse

 ### Where to Start

 This section will cover the setup of the physical system.
 The installation of the artwork is assumed.

-- Place the camera so that is points towards the center of the artwork and is directly in line with the center of the artwork.
-    - If you are pointing the camera down to look at the artwork on the floor, a level would be useful.
+- Place the camera so that it points towards the center of the artwork and is directly in line with the center of the artwork.
+If you are pointing the camera down to look at the artwork on the floor, a level would be useful.
 - Mount the Mini PC close to the camera.
     - Attach the camera to the Mini PC using the USB-C to USB-A cable.
     - Plug the AC Power Cable into the mini and connect it to a standard outlet.
 - Set up the crank housing on the floor where users can reach it.
 - Connect the Micro USB to USB-A Cable to the Arduino within the crank housing and string the cable through the whole in the bottom of the crank housing.
-    - Connect that cable to power
-    - (**Note:** best option is to use a USB-A to wall socket brick and connect the Arduino directly to power)
+- Connect that cable to power.
+Note: the best option is to use a USB-A to wall socket brick and connect the Arduino directly to power
 - Plug in a USB Keyboard & Mouse into the Mini PC.
 - Connect the Mini PC to an external monitor (4K Projector).
 - Power on the PC.

 ### Starting The Program